msu-cmse-courses/cmse495-SS24/index.md

 - [Spring 2022 Partner List](./Sponsors-2022)
 - [Spring 2023 Partner List](./Sponsors-2023)

 If you have a project and are interested in being a CMSE495 community partner for **_Spring 2024_** please reach out to the course instructor (Dr. Dirk Colbry <colbrydi@msu.edu>).
-For more information on becoming a project sponsor please see our [Project Sponsor Page](./Seeking-Community_Partners)
+For more information on becoming a project community partner please see our [Project community partner Page](./Seeking-Community_Partners)

 ## Course Structure
 The class will meet three times a week during the 15-week semester.
 Classroom time will be divided across three broad activity categories: